awsdocs/aws-opsworks-user-guide/doc_source/opscm-chefcompliance.md

    knife cookbook list
    ```

 1. Add nodes to your server to manage, if you have not already done so\.
-You can automate the association of nodes by following steps in [Adding Nodes Automatically in AWS OpsWorks for Chef Automate](opscm-unattend-assoc.md), or add nodes one at a time by following steps in [Add Nodes for the Chef Server to Manage](opscm-addnodes.md)\.
+You can automate the association of nodes by following steps in [Add nodes automatically in AWS OpsWorks for Chef Automate](opscm-unattend-assoc.md), or add nodes one at a time by following steps in [Add nodes individually](opscm-addnodes-individually.md)\.
 Edit the run list of your nodes to add the role you specified in Step 1, `opsworks-example-role`\.
 In this example, we edit the `RUN_LIST` attribute in the `userdata` script that you use to automate the association of nodes\.

    ```
    RUN_LIST="role[opsworks-example-role]"